-Imagine you’ve just bought a home for you and your family, only to find out weeks later that there are problems with the main sewer system.
-Now you’re left with unwanted backups, causing terrible smells throughout your home, and you are stuck with fixing the problem.
+Imagine you’ve just bought a home for you and your family, only to find out later during a sewer inspection that there are on-going problems with the main sewer system.
+Now you’re left with unwanted backups, causing terrible smells throughout your home.
+The worst part?
+You are stuck with fixing the problem.

-Inspections are standard procedure when buying a new home in order to point out any potential issues that need to be fixed.
+Inspections are standard procedure when buying a new home.
+It helps point out any potential issues that need to be fixed.
 This way the home inspector can help potential home buyers understand if there will be any major repair costs over and above the purchase price.